network-dave/jinja-templating-engine/README.md

 Alternatively, you can run the app directly through Python3 and the Flask library:
 ```
 git clone <url>
+cd jinja-templating-engine
-pip3 install flask
+pip3 install -r requirements.txt
 python3 app.py
 ```
-In this case you can directly copy your templates to the `templates/` directory.
+In this case you can copy your templates directly to the `templates` directory.

+Note: As this is a small internall tool app, I'm using Flask's development server.
+Feel free to replace it with something like Gunicorn if needed.

 ## Usage